Pro Bowl: Television

+The DuMont Television Network broadcast the Pro Bowl in 1954 and 1955.
+The 1954 game was carried on 36 stations.

-The Pro Bowl was originally broadcast on an alternative basis by CBS and NBC from 1971 to 1974, while the other network broadcast the Super Bowl.
+The Pro Bowl was broadcast on an alternative basis by CBS and NBC from 1971 to 1974, while the other network broadcast the Super Bowl.
 The game was then broadcast as part of the Monday Night Football package on ABC from 1975 to 1987.
 Sister network ESPN took it over as part of the ESPN Sunday Night Football package from 1988 to 1994.
 The game then returned to ABC for the 1995 through 2003 games.
 In the early 2000s, after suffering through several years of declining ratings ABC considered moving the game to Monday night, but the network instead decided to sell off the rights for the 2004–2006 games to ESPN.

 For the 2007 to 2014 Pro Bowls, the network which aired the Super Bowl that season also aired the Pro Bowl.
 The 2007 game on CBS was held on the Saturday after Super Bowl XLI because of the 49th Grammy Awards.
 The 2008 game was on Fox, broadcaster of Super Bowl XLII.
 Likewise, the 2009 game was on NBC, broadcaster of Super Bowl XLIII.
 CBS sold off their rights to the 2010 game to ESPN, which was played a week before the Super Bowl at the Super Bowl site, Sun Life Stadium.
 CBS also declined to broadcast the 2013 game, which was instead shown on NBC.
 The 2014 game, also shown on NBC, was the final Pro Bowl on network television for four years.